top of page

 A family excitedly explores college brochures and plans for the future as their teen prepares for life after high school.

-- Ages 14-16: Formal transition planning should commence, including the TPI-2 assessment, career exploration, and life-skills training.
+• Ages 14-16: Formal transition planning should commence.
+This includes the TPI-2 assessment, career exploration, and life-skills training.

-- Ages 18-21 (if applicable): Additional support should be provided for developing self-advocacy, employment, and independent living skills.
+• Ages 18-21 (if applicable): Provide additional support for developing self-advocacy, employment, and independent living skills.

 Moving Forward Together

-At Hopkins Education Services, we are committed to partnering with you in this journey.
+At Hopkins Education Services, we are committed to partnering with you on this journey.
 We are here to provide guidance on how to incorporate assessments like the TPI-2 into your existing curriculum or transition plan.
-Your child’s future is bright, and with the right tools and support, we can help them navigate this important transition successfully.
+Your child’s future is bright.
+With the right tools and support, we can help them navigate this important transition successfully.

 Convenient Online Assessment Options

 In today's digital age, we are excited to offer the TPI-2 assessment online!
-This format offers greater convenience and flexibility, enabling your child to complete the assessment in a comfortable environment at their own pace.
-Parents and educators can easily access the results and collaborate on the findings, making it simpler to incorporate the insights gained into the transition planning process.
+This format provides greater convenience and flexibility.
+Your child can complete the assessment in a comfortable environment at their own pace.
+Parents and educators can easily access the results and collaborate on the findings.
+This makes it simpler to integrate the insights gained into the transition planning process.

 Graduating student smiling in cap and gown, holding a diploma.
 Group of graduates blurred in the background.
 Vibrant and celebratory mood.